mfraitis/nc-news/README.md

 #### Responds with

-- an array of comments for the given `article_id` of which each comment should have the following properties:
+- an array of comments for the given `article_id` of which each comment has the following properties:
   - `comment_id`
   - `votes`
   - `created_at`
-  - `author` which is the `username` from the users table
+  - `author`
   - `body`

 #### Accepts queries